Flavors (film): Cast

+The directors Raj and DK play stars on the make believe soap opera Love Pyar Etc.

 Release

 Flavors was an official selection at the Cairo International Film Festival, the Hamptons International Film Festival, the Milan Film Festival, the Hawaii International Film Festival, the Bangkok International Film Festival, the San Francisco International Film Festival, the Asian American International Film Festival and the Mumbai Film Festival.

 Reception

 Critical reception

 Flavors received mostly positive reviews form critics.
 Vivek Kumar of Rediff said that "Filmmaking is all about captivating your audience; it is the business of filmmaking and Flavors succeeds in this business venture."
 Screen called it "innovative" and "entertaining" while Dave Kehr of The New York Times termed it "bright, good-spirited and blissfully short".

 Box office

 In India, Flavors averaged ₹125000 per print and was the second top grosser in metro theatres for its opening week behind Vaastu Shastra.
 In the US, the film grossed around $150,000 on 14 screens.

 Awards

 For their work on Flavors, Nidimoru and Krishna DK received a nomination for Best Emerging Directors at the Asian American International Film Festival in New York.
 The film also won the President Award at the 2003 Fort Lauderdale International Film Festival.
 Pooja Kumar received the Screen Actors Guild Emerging Actor Award for her performance.